ohdsi-studies/PsmVsCm/README.md

 ```

-3. In R, use the following code to install the study package and its dependencies:
+3. In R, use the following code to install the study package's dependencies:

 ```r
 install.packages("devtools")